CBI McCain MarianKrausPhoto

 Desks were arranged in rows, filing cabinets dominated the floor, and there was little thought given to aesthetics or employee wellbeing.
 Food companies were growing rapidly, and the office was simply a tool to support operations.

-Heading into the 1990s, many food brands had started to become household names and set up shop in bigger cities, namely Asda, Morrisons and Arla Foods in Leeds.
+Heading into the 1990s, many food brands had started to become household names and set up shop in bigger cities.
+To use Leeds as an example, Asda, Morrisons and Arla Foods in made Yorkshire their home with expansive city centre offices here.
 This led to offices being redesigned to reflect a more corporate identity.
 Larger headquarters popped up, often in city centres or business parks, with an interior design that not only showcased professionalism but was also an expression of the brand.

 Boardrooms, cubicles, and branded reception areas became the norm, in fact, essential to proving you were moving with the times.
 For food companies expanding internationally, offices also became a hub for marketing, finance, and strategic decision-making, not just supply chain management.